ahmadlab/animated_auth/README.md

-as you can see on screenshoot each service stand is same page, when user click login button the application will swipped to login container, also when user click registration button the application with swipped to registration container.
+as you can see on screenshoot each service stand is same page, when user click login button the application will swipped to login container, also when user click registration button the application with swipped to registration container. and one cool thing of this example is i create beatifully rotated image background with glass froze effect.

 ## Screenhsoot